Noobizes/noobizes.github.io/docs/tokenomic/economic-model.md

 ## Economic opportunity

-If our main source of revenue is based on the commission system, **we want to multiply our sources of income** and **diversify our reveneue streams**.
+If our main source of revenue is based on the commission system, **we want to multiply our sources of income** and **diversify our revenue streams**.

 We aim to deploy different services that will allow, at different times, the company to generate more income like :